-In this opinion, the Board first sets forth the timetable for completing this rulemaking, followed by a description of the USEPA action necessitating these rule amendments.
-The Board then provides information on the hearing and public comment period for this proceeding.
+In this opinion, the Board first outlines the procedural history of this rulemaking, summarizes the public comment received from the Illinois Environmental Protection Agency (Agency).
+That procedural outline is followed by a description of the USEPA action necessitating these rule amendments.
 Finally, the Board summarizes the history of federal and Illinois actions dealing with VOM exemptions.
-The Board's proposed rule amendments to the definition of VOM are set forth in the order following this opinion.
+The Board's adopted amendments to the definition of VOM are set forth in the order following this opinion.